zaycev/nnsmt/MODEL.md

 ### 1. Word Alignment

 Word alignments are given.
-Some heuristic need used to make one-to-one alignment.
+Some heuristic need to be used to make one-to-one alignments.

 ### 2. Training

 Generate training examples for the distortion and translation model.
+Train the neural networks using NPLM toolkit.

 ### 3. Decoding

-Train the neural networks using our NPLM toolkit.
+The design of the decoder would be very similar to a phrase-based decoder, except that we only generate a single English word at a time.

 ### Related Links

-* N. Durrani, A. Fraser, H. Schmid [ModelWith Minimal Translation Units, But DecodeWith Phrases](http://www.cis.uni-muenchen.de/~fraser/pubs/durrani_naacl2013.pdf)
+* N. Durrani, A. Fraser, H. Schmid [Model With Minimal Translation Units, But DecodeWith Phrases](http://www.cis.uni-muenchen.de/~fraser/pubs/durrani_naacl2013.pdf)